-Any “improvement” in driving distance for amateurs over the last twenty-five years is down to their driver usage increasing!
+Any “improvement” for amateurs over the last twenty-five years is down to their driver usage increasing!

 You could still argue that this increased usage is down to technical improvements though.
 I’m old enough to remember using wooden-headed clubs.
 There is no doubt in my mind that even metal woods from the late 80s were miles more forgiving than wooden clubs.
 Drivers, in particular, have seen the greatest R&D expenditure.
 I didn’t even contemplate using a driver until I was able to get one made from metal!

 Some argue that long-hitting benefits your score.
 I think that’s a bit simplistic.
-The fact that driving distance tends to increase the lower your handicap gets is because one is a function of the other.
-For example, lets assume you are a member at a 6,500 yard course but you only hit it 200 yards with a driver.
-You would have to be absolutely unbelievable with pretty well every other club in the bag in order to get a handicap in category one.
+The fact that distance tends to increase the lower your handicap gets is because one is a function of the other.
+For example, let’s assume you are a member at a 6,500-yard course but you only hit it 200 yards with a driver.
+You would have to be absolutely unbelievable with pretty well every other club in the bag in order to get to category one.

-At the end of the day in order to achieve a low handicap (say 10 or less) you generally need to hit it 230 to 240 yards off the tee.
+At the end of the day in order to single figures, you generally need to hit it 230 to 240 yards off the tee.
 Otherwise, you would just leave yourself too much to do with every other part of your game.

-If you did hit it shorter than average for your handicap that would show that some other aspect of your game is significantly better than average.
+If you did hit it shorter than average that would show that some other aspect of your game is significantly better than average.
 In order to make up for your short hitting either your fairway woods, irons, chipping or putting must be good.

 Men by Age

-Anecdotal evidence has always suggested that driving distance decreases with age.
+Anecdotal evidence has always suggested that distance decreases as you get older.
 Recent studies would tend to back that up.
-For example, ARCCOS have data for over 26 million shots over a three-year period.
-You can see that for age ranges 10 to 39 there isn’t that much difference.
-However, for the next four age categories, there is a drop-off of approximately 10 yards for every 10 years.
+For example, ARCCOS has data for over 26 million shots over a three-year period.
+You can see that for players between 10 to 39 there isn’t that much difference.
+However, for the next four categories, there is a drop-off of approximately 10 yards every 10 years older that you get.

 This is hardly earth-shattering news, however.
-Short of using technology outside the rules of golf the natural ageing process is going to cause golfers to lose distance.
-While there will always be exceptions the majority of players are going to lose flexibility and strength as they age.
+Short of using technology outside the rules the natural aging process is going to cause golfers to lose distance.
+While there will always be exceptions the majority of players are going to lose flexibility and strength as they get older.
 Their swings will get shorter and slower.
 Unfortunately, it is going to lead to an inevitable reduction in distance.